 If you are found to be comparatively negligent in causing an accident, the damages you recover are reduced by the percentage of fault you were.
 For example, if you had injuries worth $100, but you are 30% responsible for the accident, then you can only recover $70 from the defendant.

 Everything involving comparative negligence is very fact-specific.
-Everything described here has many exceptions and details that the skilled litigators at TonaLaw can provide.
+Everything described here has many exceptions and details that the skilled car accident litigators at TonaLaw can provide.
 The fact pattern of your accident is extremely important in determining whether you can recover from any of your injuries.
 Call TonaLaw for a complimentary, no-obligation case evaluation at 833-866-2529 (833-TONA-LAW).